andrechristikan/ack-nestjs-boilerplate-docs/features/exception.md

 }
 ```

-or also we can pass object too
+or we can also pass an object.

 ```typescript
 throw new BadRequestException({